 6. If you are applying for taxi vouchers you must sign the declaration headed "for taxi voucher applicants only."

-Lost, stolen or damaged taxi vouchers will not be replaced.
+Regrettably, Lost, stolen or damaged taxi vouchers can not be replaced.

-We only supply passes to permanent residents of Wiltshire.
-If you move somewhere outside Wiltshire you will need to make a new application to the council for your new address.
-When you have received your new concessionary bus pass send the Wiltshire pass back to us (address on the back of the pass) or contact us direct.
-Your old Wiltshire pass will be invalidated so that it can no longer be used.
+We only supply passes to permanent primary residents of Wiltshire.
+If you move somewhere outside of Wiltshire you will need to make a new application to the council for your new address.
+When you have received your new concessionary bus pass send the Wiltshire pass back to us, the address is on the back of the bus pass, or contact us direct.
+Your old Wiltshire bus pass will be invalidated so that it can no longer be used.